Accelerynt-Security/Multitool-Extension/README.md

 Item 4 is the TLP level.
 You can choose from RED, AMBER, GREEN, and WHITE.
 See the TLP Wiki for more info - https://en.wikipedia.org/wiki/Traffic_Light_Protocol

-![](Images/extensionrun1.png)

-Item 5 is the extract IOCs button.
+Item 5 is the "Extract IOCs" button.
 This is what will ready the request to have your records created and also what will classify each item as either a domain, ip, or hash.
 Domains will be parsed out of urls.
 Any input which we are unable to classify will be tossed out.

-Below is the resulting input from the above example.
+![](Images/extensionrun1.png)

+After clicking the "Extract IOCs" button, you should see the accepted IOC values neatly formatted in the IOCs input field.
+At this point, the "Submit" button will be enabled.
+If all looks well, go ahead and submit them for creation in Microsoft Graph!

 ![](Images/extensionrun2.png)